What this Article is About

 Progressives vs Conservatives

-There are always people on the team who are eager and willing to learn new software and new packages (I am one of those) and those who want to stick to old software and old packages that they know well.
+There are always people on the team who are eager and willing to learn new software and new packages (I am one of those) and those who want to stick to old software and old packages that they know well and which worked for them before.

 Here are some examples when these approaches were justified.